Risk-Aware Submodular Optimization for Multi-Robot Coordination

 \section{Conclusion and Discussion}

 We studied a risk-aware discrete submodular maximization problem.
 We provided the first positive results for discrete CVaR submodular maximization for selecting a set under matroidal constraints.
 In particular, we proposed the Sequential Greedy Algorithm and analyzed its approximation ratio and the running time.
 We also studied the problem of the adaptive risk-aware submodular problem for the online version of the mobility-on-demand and environmental monitoring cases.
 We presented a triggering replanning strategy for this problem.
-In particular, for online mobility-on-demand, we designed an adaptive triggering assignment strategy (Algorithm~\ref{alg:online_tri_assign_gen}).} We demonstrated the two practical use-cases of the CVaR submodular maximization problem \rev{and verified the effectiveness of online triggering assignment approach (Algorithm~\ref{alg:online_tri_assign_gen})}.
+In particular, for online mobility-on-demand, we designed an adaptive triggering assignment strategy (Algorithm~\ref{alg:online_tri_assign_gen}) to reduce unnecessary computation.
+We demonstrated the two practical use-cases of the CVaR submodular maximization problem and verified the effectiveness of adaptive triggering assignment approach (Algorithm~\ref{alg:online_tri_assign_gen}).

 Notably, our Sequential Greedy Algorithm works for any matroid constraint.
-In particular, the multiplicative approximation ratio can be improved to $1/k_f(1-e^{-k_f})$ if we know that the constraint is a uniform matroid~\cite[Theorem 5.4]{conforti1984submodular}.
+In particular, the multiplicative approximation ratio can be improved to $1/c_f(1-e^{-c_f})$ if we know that the constraint is a uniform matroid~\cite[Theorem 5.4]{conforti1984submodular}.

 The additive term in our analysis depends on $\alpha$.
 This term can be large when the risk level $\alpha$ is very small.
 Even though, in practice, SGA works relatively well on average with small risk levels (Figs.~\ref{fig:gre_bf_compare_assign} \& \ref{fig:gre_bf_compare_sensor}), our ongoing work is to remove this dependence on $\alpha$, perhaps by designing another algorithm specifically for low risk levels.
 We note that if we use an optimal algorithm instead of the greedy algorithm as a subroutine, then the additive term disappears from the approximation guarantee (e.g., the sequential brute-force algorithm).
 The algorithm also requires knowing $\Gamma$.
 We showed how to find $\Gamma$ (or an upper bound for it) for the two case studies considered in this paper.
 Devising a general strategy for finding $\Gamma$ is part of our ongoing work.

 Note that, in the adaptive triggering assignment (ATA), increasing the triggering ratio $\gamma$ results in more assignments but may not always improve the performance (i.e., achieving a shorter arrival time) as shown in Figure~\ref{fig:compare_one_tri_per}.
 Thus, our second future research direction is to design a generic approach for deciding the best triggering ratio $\gamma$.